Information about the Counterfeit Money Unit

 The basic guidelines for recognising counterfeit coins have been compiled in the "Falschgeldleitfaden" (Guide to recognising counterfeit coins, available in German only) by the counterfeit money experts from the Deutsche Bundesbank in collaboration with the European Technical and Scientific Centre.

-Due to article 3 paragraph 1 subparagraph b of Regulation (EU) 1210/2010 certain persons are obliged to receive training measures with regard to the detection of counterfeit coins, if they want to put back into circulation coins that have not been checked by means of counterfeit detection devices.
+In accordance with article 3 paragraph 1 subparagraph b of Regulation (EU) 1210/2010 certain persons are obliged to receive training measures with regard to the detection of counterfeit coins, if they want to put back into circulation coins that have not been checked by means of counterfeit detection devices.
 As defined in article 6 paragraph 1 indent 1 and 2 of regulation (EU) 1338/2001, these obliged persons are staff members of credit institutions, bureaux d'exchange, transporters of funds and similar persons.
 On the other hand, persons just putting into circulation coins which beforehand have been checked by a suitable machine, and persons, who are not staff members of the institutions mentioned above, are not obliged.
 Obliged persons may request an appointment for a training measure via the contact form (contact form and training measure are only available in German).

 Data on the incidence of counterfeit money are given in the Deutsche Bundesbank press release.

-Information Material for commercial banks, shops, traders, restaurants and other companies
+Information material for commercial banks, shops, traders, restaurants and other companies